Hugo Montenegro: Biography

 The Farmer (1977) with Montenegro's chilling electronic music score earned an X rating until producer/director David Berlatsky had the review board review the film again without the music score and the rating was changed from X to R, which allowed Columbia Pictures to distribute the film for 17 years.
 The music rights in order to release a DVD sale could not be obtained as the estate could not be found, the score is considered "lost".

 Montenegro was also contracted to Columbia's television production company Screen Gems where he is most famous for his theme from the second season of the television series I Dream of Jeannie, his theme song "Seattle" and music from Here Come the Brides and The Outcasts.
 He also composed the music for the long-running The Partridge Family, (1970).
 During the mid‑1960s he started producing some of the most renowned works from the space age pop era, featuring electronics and rock in albums such as Moog Power and Mammy Blue.

-Montenegro's electronic works were decisive and influential for the future generations of electronic musicians, producing a retro/futuristic sound with the use of the Moog synthesizer, and helping to popularize the instrument.
-He will be also remembered by his versions of classics such as the main theme to Sergio Leone's film The Good, the Bad, and the Ugly, originally composed by Ennio Morricone.
+Montenegro's electronic works were produced with a retro/futuristic sound with the use of the Moog synthesizer.
+He will be remembered by his versions of classics such as the main theme to Sergio Leone's film The Good, the Bad, and the Ugly, originally composed by Ennio Morricone.
 This was Montenegro's biggest pop hit, reaching No. 2 on the Billboard Hot 100 chart, No. 3 in the Canadian RPM Magazine charts, and spending four weeks atop the UK Singles Chart in 1968.
 It sold over one and a quarter million copies and was awarded a gold disc.

 His version of the main theme from Hang 'em High reached No. 59 in Canada.
 In 1968, his hit "Aces High" placed at No. 11 on the Billboard Year-End Chart of the Top Hits of 1968.

 In the late 1970s severe emphysema forced an end to his musical career, and he died of the disease in 1981.
 He is buried at Welwood Murray Cemetery in Palm Springs, California.